hpcgarage/intrepyddguide/optimizations.md

-Finally, an important way to further reduce energy and delay is to improve the locality in an Intrepydd kernel by 1) ensuring that array elements are traversed in a row-major order, and 2) replacing multiple passes over an array by a single pass.
+Finally, an important way to further reduce energy and delay is to improve the locality in an Intrepydd kernel by 1) ensuring that array elements are traversed in a row-major order as much as possible, and 2) replacing multiple passes over an array by a single pass.

 For 1), a common code transformation that is used is loop permutation,